skillrepos/copilot-testing/labs.md

 ![saving student file](./images/new-save-into-file-student.png?raw=true "saving student file")

 10. Finally, let's run the test again and it should pass.
+Execute the command below in the *TERMINAL*.

 ```
 mvn test